Skip to main content Skip to accessibility

 Assessment of potatoes grown within St Ouen’s Bay to explore the presence of PFAS

 Testing for PFAS in water requires technical procedures.
-It is not part of the normal drinking water suite currently undertaken by the States of Jersey Official Analyst.
+It is not part of the normal drinking water suite currently undertaken by the Government of Jersey Official Analyst.

-Islanders who wish to have their private water supplies tested for PFAS should contact Jersey Water who are offering a chargeable service.
+If you want to have your private water supplies tested for PFAS contact Jersey Water.
+You'll need to pay a fee.

 Blood testing